JavierTovar19/Uart-_FPGA/Chapter-5:-N-bit-prescaler.md

 ## Simulation

 In the testbench we put the **N-bit prescaler** (N = 2 by default), a **clock signal generator** and a **check block** that executes every falling edge of the clock.
-This block has an internal register that increases each update, and its most significant byte is checked against clk_out, to assure that the latter is working properly.
+This block has an internal register that increases each update, and its most significant bit is checked against clk_out, to assure that the latter is working properly.
 There's also a fourth block that initializes everything and waits for the simulation to finish.

 ![Imagen 6](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T05-prescaler/images/prescaler-6.png)